 Leveraging your event partner’s strengths and resources is a valuable approach to maximizing the potential of your event partnerships.
 Consider their expertise, experience, network, brand reputation, financial resources, and other assets that can contribute to the event’s success.

-Leverage each partner’s marketing channels and help to promote the event.
+Leverage each partner’s marketing channels to help promote the event.
 Encourage partners to promote the event to their networks, customer base, or followers.
 Utilize their unique marketing strengths to reach a wider audience and increase event visibility.

 You can explore opportunities for collaborative sponsorships or funding.
 Pooling resources from multiple partners can unlock additional financial support or in-kind contributions that benefit the event.
 Identify potential areas for joint sponsorship or mutually beneficial fundraising efforts.